Sameer280767/leaflet-challenge/README.md

 * Both parts are combined in one single code

-* API end point get data for last 7 days

 * Visualisation is presented as option between 3 views

+* To achieve this API key is used for Mapbox which allows us to get below 3 views

 * Satellite